 Floating Power Plant (Denmark) is taking combined floating wind- and wave-technology to market.
 Its technology consists in a floating platform built out of modular panels, a turbine, a single-point mooring system, and a subsea grid to bring the power to shore.
 Over the past 10 years, Floating Power Plant has tested out its concept in four offshore settings.
 It is currently conducting certification testing and seeking out large-scale grid-connected projects, focusing on the electrification of oil-and-gas and of remote islands.

-Complementary to these approaches, SWAC (Sea Water Air Conditioning)/Geocean, a VINCI Group company incubated at Leonard, saves energy by leveraging the temperature of the ocean and the sea to produce cooling, the need for which is expected to triple within the next 30 years.
+Complementary to these approaches, the SWAC technology developed by Geocean, a VINCI Group company, saves energy by leveraging the temperature of the ocean and the sea to produce cooling, the need for which is expected to triple within the next 30 years.
 SWAC pumps and circulates ocean water in an open or closed loop to cool buildings.
 The water is heated back up to surface temperature and rejected back into the sea, without treatment, protecting the environment and avoiding visual disruption.
 SWAC clients include hotels and hospitals, mostly in the Pacific Ocean and on La Réunion.
 The technology’s potential is significant for islands, which struggle to produce clean energy and have strong cooling needs.

 This event is the second in a new cycle organized by Leonard in partnership with the Sustainable Ocean Alliance, which will examine prospects for marine energy development, the future of ports and infrastructure, and the resilience of coasts and marine ecosystems.
 Register to attend upcoming event, “A phantom threat?
 Coastal areas facing rising sea levels and retreating coastline“! – Please note that the event will be held in French, English subtitles will be available with the replay.